Keen to learn more about the what, where, when, and why of using branded games in your marketing strategy? You’ve come to the right place!

 And, contrary to popular belief, games have multiple

 use cases and can be applied across a wide range of industries and business types.
-Be it retail, hospitality, food and drink, travel, tech, or B2B companies, you’ll be surprised to learn about all the different ways in which games can support your marketing.
+Be it retail, hospitality, construction, finance, travel, tech, or B2B companies, you’ll be surprised to learn about all the different ways in which games can support your marketing.
 16. Make a splash at events

 From grabbing attention and driving footfall to breaking the ice and capturing GDPR-compliant leads,